corda/corda-docs-portal/content/en/platform/corda/4.13/community/cordapp-build-systems.md

 * Always include `$corda_core_release_distribution:corda-core:$corda_core_release_version` as a
   `cordaCompile` dependency, and `$corda_release_distribution:corda:$corda_release_version` as a `cordaRuntime` dependency
-* When building an RPC client that communicates with a node (e.g. a webserver), you should include `$corda_release_distribution:corda-rpc:$corda_release_version` as a `cordaCompile` dependency.
+* When building an RPC client that communicates with a node (for example, a webserver), you should include `$corda_release_distribution:corda-rpc:$corda_release_version` as a `cordaCompile` dependency.
-* When you need to use the network bootstrapper to bootstrap a local network (e.g. when using `Cordformation`), you should include `$corda_release_distribution:corda-node-api:$corda_release_version` as either a `cordaRuntime` or a `runtimeOnly` dependency.
+* When you need to use the Network Bootstrapper to bootstrap a local network (for example, when using `Cordformation`), you should include `$corda_release_distribution:corda-node-api:$corda_release_version` as either a `cordaRuntime` or a `runtimeOnly` dependency.
 You may also wish to include an implementation of SLF4J as a `runtimeOnly` dependency for the network bootstrapper to use.